-This Korean dish, featuring paper-thin slices of meat marinated in a salty-sweet sauce, is served over rice or wrapped in lettuce leaves.
-Courtesy of Norm Matthews of Junction City, Kansas.
+This Korean dish, which comes from Norm Matthews of Junction City, Kansas, features paper-thin slices of meat marinated in a salty-sweet sauce.
+It is served over rice or wrapped in lettuce leaves.

 - 6 small garlic cloves, minced